Best executive cars 2021

 At 4,686mm long and 1,810mm wide, the new C-Class is 95mm longer and 40mm wider than before.
 Couple this to an 80mm increase in wheelbase, which now measures 2,840mm, and the C-Class certainly has the potential to offer more cabin space.

 And that’s true in part.
-Up front, there’s lots of room in the comfortable seats, with plenty head and legroom.
+Up front, there’s lots of room in the comfortable seats, with plenty of head and legroom.
 The driving position is better aligned now, too, and visibility is good.
 There’s plenty of space in the doors and dash to store the usual onboard clutter, with all models including a media interface for connecting your smartphone to the car.

 8. Alfa Romeo Giulia

-If looking good ranks high on your list of priorities for an executive car, then the Alfa Romeo Giulia will be near the top of the pile.
+If looking good ranks high on your list of priorities for an executive car, then the Alfa Romeo Giulia should be near the top of the pile.
 That said, the Giulia is no disappointment when it comes to running costs and refinement either.

 UK buyers will have to be happy with an automatic as the manual isn’t on offer on our shores.
 The pick of the engine range is the 2.2-litre diesel with 187bhp which, most importantly, feels keener to rev than the diesels in its German rivals